xamarin/customer-success-samples/samples/Xamarin.Forms/EntryUITest/README.md

 This app shows how to implement UITest in a Xamarin.Forms project.

-In the Views, we've added AutomationId to each control to show how UITest can interact with controls using their AutomationId.
+We've added an AutomationId to each control to show how UITest can interact with controls using their AutomationId.

 ### Author
 Brandon Minnick